Team Rules & Expectations

 Elected Executive Board Duties

 The Executive Board is a leadership structure that allows each elected person to complete assigned duties as a unit - working as an EQUAL WHOLE.
 These duties can and will be divided equally upon election but all are the job of the board.
-PLEASE read this carefully so EVERYONE, both those running and those voting understand the responsibilities that lay before the elected executive board.
-If you plan to run, you need to return this signed form by Monday, April 23rd at 2:30 pm.

 Each Board Member will be expected to fulfill the following duties: